-	A domain name is the identification for one or more IP addresses.
+A domain name is an identification for one or more IP addresses.
 Domain names make it easier for Internet users to visit websites.
 For example, in the URL http://www.tradegecko.com/inventory tradegecko.com is the domain name.

 A domain provider is a company that registers your domain name for you for a fee.
 It is also sometimes known as domain registrar or domain host.